Jovanni-Sanchez/Arrow-Funk/README.md

 Must have Haxe 4.3.4 or greater.

 The setup files for Psych Engine's specific haxe libraries can be installed with the `install_haxelibs` files located in the `projFiles/setup` folder.
+The files are named after your operating system.

 Refer to [Psych Engine's build instructions](https://github.com/ShadowMario/FNF-PsychEngine/blob/main/BUILDING.md).